XClose

 In [23]:

-%%writefile greetings_repo/greetings/test/fixtures/samples.yaml
+%%writefile greetings_repo/tests/fixtures/samples.yaml

 - personal: Eric